Qalthos/blog/content/FOSS@RIT/recent-projects-democrat-chronicle.rst

 One of the new projects I had this summer was a project proposed by the `Democrat & Chronicle`_.
-The project involved access to a selection of emails sent to the Greece school district in the wake of the youtube video involving several of their students.
+The project involved access to a selection of emails sent to the Greece school district in the wake of the YouTube video involving several of their students.
 The idea was that we would get a dump of email bodies and try to glean some information out of them.